Clarity logoClarity logoClarity

 The form served a dual purpose: it helped the IRS identify unreported income, and it provided recipients with the documentation they needed to file their own returns.
 Over time, as the types of reportable payments expanded, the 1099-MISC grew to encompass everything from fishing boat proceeds to golden parachute payments.
 By the mid-2010s, the sheer volume of 1099-MISC filings; driven largely by the explosion of the gig economy — made it clear that the form was trying to do too much.

-In 2020, the IRS made its most significant change to the form in decades: it revived the long-dormant Form 1099-NEC to handle nonemployee compensation, stripping Box 7 from the 1099-MISC entirely.
+In 2020, the IRS made its main change to the form in decades: it revived the long-dormant Form 1099-NEC to handle nonemployee compensation, stripping Box 7 from the 1099-MISC entirely.
 This change was primarily motivated by the different filing deadlines; the IRS wanted contractor payments reported by January 31 to combat early-season tax fraud, while other miscellaneous payments could follow the standard February/March timeline.

 Businesses and individuals who make certain types of payments during the tax year must file Form 1099-MISC with the IRS and provide copies to the recipients.
 The general threshold is $600 or more in payments during the calendar year, though some categories have different thresholds.
 Royalty payments, for example, trigger a filing requirement at just $10.